Baby Kale Salad with Apples

-I do want to say, although you might be able to make this Baby Kale Salad with Apples with bigger leaves of kale, once the leaves get bigger some varieties of kale are pretty strong to be eaten raw.
+Although you might be able to make this Kale Salad with Apples with bigger leaves of kale, once the leaves get bigger some varieties of kale are pretty strong to be eaten raw.
 I’ve had good luck with Red Russian Kale in salads, so if you can’t find the baby kale, I would recommend that.

 More Tasty Salads with Raw Kale: